Can a salt substitute save your kidneys after tumor surgery?

 Summary

-This study tests whether using a salt substitute instead of regular salt can help preserve kidney function in people who have had surgery for a kidney tumor.
-About 200 adults who had part or all of a kidney removed will be randomly assigned to use either a salt substitute or regular salt for one year.
-Researchers will measure kidney function and check for side effects to see if the salt substitute is a safe and helpful dietary change.
+This study tests whether using a low-sodium, potassium-enriched salt substitute instead of regular salt can help protect kidney function in people who have had surgery for a kidney tumor.
+Two hundred adults who had a partial or full kidney removal will either use the salt substitute or regular salt for one year, following WHO salt guidelines.
+Researchers will measure kidney function and check for side effects.

 Disclaimer